High School Students Get a Taste of Cutting Edge Science in Donnelly Centre Labs

 While it was work as usual for the lab members, many students said they found the lab environment friendlier and more welcoming than expected.

 Seeing the more social side of working alongside others in a lab, it made me think ‘Hey!
 I can imagine myself doing these things one day.’
-Everyone was so supportive and helpful towards each other
+Everyone was so supportive and helpful towards each other2022 REO participant

 One student said, “I had always thought of research labs as stressful workplaces where there is a lot of pressure on researchers.
 But during the program, I found out that the lab environment is actually very uncomplicated and researchers work together in a friendly atmosphere.”